patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 > The ideal number of arguments for a function is zero (niladic).
 Next comes one
 > (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should
 > be avoided where possible.
 More than three (polyadic) requires very special
-> justification—and then shouldn’t be used anyway
+> justification—and then shouldn’t be used anyway.

 This is misleading on so many levels that I need to dissect it in multiple paragraphs.